 Are you looking for Prince William counseling?
-The therapists and counselors at Thriveworks Manassas offer cognitive behavior therapy.
+The therapists and counselors at Thriveworks Manassas, VA offer cognitive behavior therapy.
 Our staff has seen clients reach difficult and meaningful life goals—not because these clients tried to change the winds but because they chose to change their own sails—themselves.

 The Root of the Problem: Cognitive Distortions